Social trading by Yasin Qureshi

 How do I select the best leader?
 Choosing a trader is like being an Investment Manager in a large firm, you have to choose the right investment funds or the right traders and the main criteria here is not just return but risk-adjusted return.
 This means that if somebody makes $100 but risks $1000 dollars it is a different scenario than if someone makes $50 but only risks $5.
 Risk-adjusted return should be your main criteria.
-Having said that, going on platforms like NAGA there are many different ways to analyze a traders performance.
-You can measure their volatility, how much they are fluctuating over time, are their returns consistent.
-A guy who makes 100% returns over the year in 2 trades is not as reliable as someone who does hundreds of little trades.
-Try to find out what is important for you, I would say start with the basics and then drill down as Social Trading platforms and in particular, NAGA has a lot of different indicators, ratios, and numbers that allow you to see both how well the returns are distributed and how stable it is.
+Having said that, on platforms like NAGA there are many different ways to analyze a trader's performance.
+You can measure their volatility, how much they are fluctuating over time, how consistent their returns are. etc. A guy who makes 100% returns over the year in 2 trades is not as reliable as someone who does the same over hundreds of smaller trades.
+Try to find out what is important for you, I would say start with the basics and then drill down as Social Trading platforms.
+NAGA, in particular, has a lot of different indicators, ratios, and numbers that allow you to see both how well the returns are distributed and how stable it is.

 Remember you are in the driving seat, your goals and targets determine where you want to go with the strategy.

 Yasin Qureshi Founder and CEO of The NAGA

 Learn about Social TradingSocial Trading is a new system that allows everyone access to the best traders in the world.
 You can now follow top traders and automatically copy their trades, make money when they make money with no trading expertise required.
 This is the social trading revolution.